Finding a Good Car Mechanic

 - Are they friendly, helpful, and not irritated by your questions?
 A good mechanic typically has an enthusiasm or excitement towards educating their customers about their vehicles.
 If you’ve run into a jerk who doesn’t want to discuss things with you, go elsewhere.

 Following this list, you’ll know when you’ve found a good mechanic.

 How I Knew I Found a Good Mechanic

 For the first time in my new area of residence I had to find a mechanic.
 I visited the Cartalk website and looked for local mechanics.
 Fortunately, I had many to choose from nearby.
 A few of the mechanics had a large number of comments.
-I looked through them and found one that had comments like “I moved 2,000 miles away, but considered driving back so that he could look at my car”, “I was worried he wasn’t charging enough to keep his business going”, and “I’ll take my car to him until one of us dies”.
+I looked through them and found one that had comments such as “I moved 2,000 miles away, but considered driving back so that he could look at my car”, “I was worried he wasn’t charging enough to keep his business going”, and “I’ll take my car to him until one of us dies”.
 This was good enough for me to call make the call and set up the appointment.

 When I got there I was happy to see that I could sit 10 feet away from the mechanic while he worked.
 He was able to give me pointers and discuss things with me while he was working on the vehicle.
 He gave me an option between $20 and $150 fix to an issue and urged me towards the $20 fix.
 He also was able to determine the cause of a noise on the underside of my car that had plagued me for two years (and fixed it for free).
 All costs were laid out and explained prior to him starting work.
 He was friendly, efficient, and the price was affordable.
 Not only will I go back, but I’ll recommend him to others.